 I purchase barrel blanks that are specifically made for the TSMG, chrome-moly steel, to a hardness of 26-32 Rockwell, 1:16 RH twist rifling, and chambered to G.I.
 Specifications.
 From these barrel blanks, I turn the appropriate finned contour, 1921 with radius fins, 1928/A1 with square fins, or the basic M1/M1A1 non-finned barrel.

-All of my barrels for whatever purpose, are polished and powder blasted prior to delivery to a professional hot black oxide service or as a NEW SEVICE for PROFESSIONAL HOT BLUEING.
+All of my barrels for whatever purpose, are polished and powder blasted prior to delivery to a professional hot black oxide service or as a NEW SERVICE for PROFESSIONAL HOT BLUEING.
 The LIVE FIRE barrels are inspected from the vendor for chamber tolerance, and for thread fit, prior to my machining the pattern type.

 M1/M1A1 = $95